Radio aids – optimising listening opportunities - view as single page

 - Switch the radio aid off, or mute the microphone/transmitter, if you go to speak to a group of other children which does not include the deaf child, or when having a conversation that the deaf pupil doesn’t need to hear (the signal can travel some distance and even through walls), when going on a comfort break or when leaving the classroom.

-- Avoid standing in a noisy place, close to any noisy equipment or near an open window, as the microphone can pick up background noise and transmit this to the deaf child
+- Avoid standing in a noisy place, close to any noisy equipment or near an open window, as the microphone can pick up background noise and transmit this to the deaf child.

 - Remember to put equipment on charge at the end of the day, even if it has not been used for every session that day.
 It is more effective to charge equipment routinely every night rather than ‘only when it needs to be’.
-This could also can result in it not being charged ready for the morning or running out of power in the middle of the day!
+This could also result in it not being charged ready for the morning or running out of power in the middle of the day!

 - Remember not to go home wearing the radio aid transmitter (it is surprisingly easy to do).